pydata/xarray/doc/user-guide/interpolation.rst

 Interpolation methods
 ---------------------

-We use :py:class:`scipy.interpolate.interp1d` for 1-dimensional interpolation and :py:func:`scipy.interpolate.interpn` for multi-dimensional interpolation.
+We use :py:class:`scipy.interpolate.interp1d` for 1-dimensional interpolation.
+For multi-dimensional interpolation, an attempt is first made to decompose the interpolation in a series of 1-dimensional interpolations, in which case :py:class:`scipy.interpolate.interp1d` is used.
+If a decomposition cannot be made (e.g. with advanced interpolation), :py:func:`scipy.interpolate.interpn` is used.

 The interpolation method can be specified by the optional ``method`` argument.